introlab/audio_utils/README.md

 ## `playback_node`

-This node captures the sound from a topic and plays it to an ALSA device.
+This node captures the sound from a topic and plays it to an ALSA or PulseAudio device.

 ### Parameters